 2. If \(X\) is a random variable in \(\N\) then \(\P(X = x) = \P(X \ge x) - \P(X \ge x + 1)\).

-3. This follows immediately from since \(\gamma_n(x) = \binom{x + n}{n}\) for \(x, \, n \in \N\).
+3. This follows immediately from since \(u_n(x) = \binom{x + n}{n}\) for \(x, \, n \in \N\).

 As a special case of (c) with \(n = 0\), we have another standard result from elementary probabiltiy theory: \(\sum_{x = 0}^\infty \P(X \ge x) = \E(X + 1)\).
-In (d), note that the generating function \(\Lambda\) is a close cousin of the probability generating function of \(X\).
+In (d), note that the generating function \(M\) is a close cousin of the probability generating function of \(X\).
+The standard discrete graph is studied in detail in Chapter 4.

 Details: